DevExpress-Examples/xaf-filter-lookup-list-views/Readme.md

 # XAF - How to Filter Lookup List Views

 This example demonstrates how to filter items displayed in a Lookup Property Editor's drop-down window based on values of other Property Editors located in the same Detail View.
-For details, refer to the following topic in XAF documentation: [How to: Filter Lookup List Views](http://documentation.devexpress.com/#Xaf/CustomDocument2681).
+For details, refer to the following topic in the XAF documentation: [How to: Filter Lookup List Views](http://documentation.devexpress.com/#Xaf/CustomDocument2681).

 ## Files to Review